ipilcher/rhsummit/guide.md

 project.
 TripleO stands for "OpenStack on OpenStack," but what does this mean?

-We often talk about instances (usually virtual machines) running "on" a particular cloud or infrastructure, such as OpenStack - meaning that that infrastructure is responsible for deploying, managing, metering, and ultimately retiring the instance.
+We often talk about instances (usually virtual machines) running "on" a particular cloud or infrastructure, such as OpenStack &mdash; meaning that that infrastructure is responsible for deploying, managing, metering, and ultimately retiring the instance.
 In addition to traditional virtual machine instances, OpenStack supports bare-metal instances via a service called **Ironic**.
 Thus,